inmanta/inmanta-core/docs/model_developers/model_debugging.rst

 the language is data flow oriented, a trace of the flow to some erroneous part of the configuration model gives the developer insight in the cause of the error.

+Additionally, a root cause analysis will be done on any incomplete instances and only those root causes will be reported.

 Enabling the  data trace
 ------------------------